 See how much you can save with STARC Systems

 Temporary Containment Walls: Cost-Savings and ROI

 In the case of W.E.
 Bowman, the company realized a return on investment after 5 phases of a 7 phase project that required 5200 feet of temporary containment.
 The company saw overall savings of 75% for the project versus drywall.
-(Read Full Case Study)
+(Read the Full Case Study)